Fudan-iGEM/2025-wiki/pages/collaborations.md

 ## Empowering the iGEM Community and Advancing Academia

-We believe the core strength of iGEM lies in its collaborative spirit.
+We believe the strength of iGEM lies in its collaborative spirit.
 Acting as a hub for knowledge exchange, we engaged deeply with the global community and sought academic expertise to push the boundaries of our project.

 ### National Conferences: Synergy at Scale